Level Access

 When it comes to link functionality, the code behind the link text is just as important as the text used to describe the link.
 This is where ARIA labels come in.

-An ARIA (Accessible Rich Internet Application) label is an HTML attribute used to provide an accessible name or label for a web element that lacks inherent labeling, or that needs a more descriptive one than its content provides.
-They are primarily applied to web elements—such as links, buttons, and other interactive controls—to help assistive technologies understand the purpose of these elements.
-So, just as some users may glance at the content around a link to understand its destination, assistive technology users, for example, screen reader users, can glean this additional context through ARIA labels.
+ARIA labels are primarily applied to web elements—such as links, buttons, and other interactive controls—to help assistive technologies understand the purpose of these elements.
+So, just as some users may glance at the content around a link to understand its destination, users of assistive technologies like screen readers can glean this additional context through ARIA labels.

 However, simply providing an ARIA label isn’t enough to make a link accessible.
 While ARIA attributes are intended to enhance accessibility, their incorrect implementation can lead to confusion and frustration for people who use assistive technologies.
 If an ARIA label is applied to a link improperly, assistive technology users may have to traverse up and down a page to understand the link’s destination.

 • Use an ARIA label as an attribute within the HTML tag.
-Don’t overuse ARIA labels and prioritize semantic HTML elements whenever possible.
+Don’t overuse ARIA labels, and prioritize semantic HTML elements whenever possible.
 For example, <a aria-label=”…”>.

 • Keep the ARIA label content clear and concise.
 Avoid using long ARIA label text that could distract from the purpose of a link.